merrttopal/MVC-and-JDBC-Implementations/README.md

  User Management Application

 This project is a web application I wrote to improve myself.
 Using Spring MVC, MySQL, JDBC, Thymeleaf, HTML and Bootstrap technologies, I developed an application that performs user login, logout and session control, performs user add, delete, update and listing operations, and has note add, delete and listing pages.
-I also made the session filter with the configuration file.

 Installation
 Follow the steps below to run the project: